-Matthew Ballou is an artist and writer living in Columbia, Missouri with his wife and three children.
+Matthew Ballou is an artist and writer living in Columbia, Missouri with his wife and four children.
 Educated at The School of the Art Institute of Chicago (BFA ’01) and Indiana University (MFA ’05), he is an Associate Teaching Professor of Painting and Drawing at The University of Missouri where he has taught since 2007.
 Over the last several years Ballou has shown his artwork in solo exhibitions in Kansas, Massachusetts, Missouri, and Washington, as well as in a two-person show with Tim Lowly in Louisville, KY.
 In 2012 and 2013 his work was seen in a prestigious group show juried by famed author and critic Dore Aston at First Street Gallery in New York City and alongside Ken Kewley, Barry Gealt, Emil Robinson, and others at The University of Missouri.
 A retrospective of works made between 2000 and 2012 was mounted at William Woods University in 2012.
 His exhibitions In Three Moving Parts at the Evanston Art Center near Chicago and ASEVENANDAWONADOE* at Fort Hays State University in Kansas closed out 2013.
 He received a 3rd prize award for excellence in the 2014 Texas National Exhibition, juried by Jerome Witkin.
 Ballou also increased his curatorial efforts in 2014 and 2015, spearheading a traveling exhibition at Anne Arundel College in Maryland and Western Illinois University in Macomb, Illinois.
 This show, featuring the work of Anne Harris, Catherine Kehoe, and nearly a dozen others, was a major effort.
 The artist is currently developing projects featuring the work of Sharon Butler, Anna Buckner, and Gianna Commito for the University of Missouri, Marshall University, and Weber State University in Ogden, Utah.